 Microsoft Graph lets your app get authorized access to a user's Outlook mail data in a personal or organization account.
-With the appropriate delegated or application permissions, your app can access the mail data of the signed-in user or any user in a tenant.
+With the appropriate delegated or application mail permissions, your app can access the mail data of the signed-in user or any user in a tenant.
 For more information on access tokens, app registration, and delegated and application permissions, see Authentication and authorization basics.

 The Microsoft Graph API supports accessing data in users' primary mailboxes and in shared mailboxes.
 The data can be calendar, mail, or personal contacts stored in a mailbox in the cloud on Exchange Online as part of Microsoft 365, or on Exchange on-premises in a hybrid deployment.

 Using the mail REST API

 Mail API requests are performed on behalf of a user which can be identified by the user's id property (a unique GUID), email address,

 In general, do not assume that message and mailfolder IDs are unique and always remain the same within a mailbox.
 They might change after certain actions such as copy or move.
 You can choose to use immutable IDs to retain the same ID as long as the message remains in the same mailbox, with the exception of sending a draft message, and a few other scenarios.
 See lifetime of immutable IDs for details.

 Message bodies can be in HTML or text format.

 You can use well-known folder names such as

 DeletedItems to identify certain mail folders that exist by default for all users.
 For a list of supported well-known folder names, see mailFolder resource type.